flinkstech/flinksconnect-integration-demo/readme.md

 ## Running the integration demo

 ###### Downloading the zip file
-You can download the Flinks Connect Integration demo files [clicking here](https://github.com/flinkstech/flinksconnect-integration-demo/archive/master.zip)

-Or you can clone this repository:
+You can download the Flinks Connect Integration demo files [clicking hereOr you can clone this repository:

 ```git
 git clone https://github.com/flinkstech/flinksconnect-integration-demo